hosford42/xcs/doc/To Do.md

 To Do
 =====

+* Finish migrating this list over to issues for proper tracking.
 * Add more algorithms and variants:
   * ACS (Anticipatory Classifier System)
   * ZCS (Zeroth Level Classifier System)